Jc-matu/NG-Challenge/README.md

 # Technical Challenge NG-Voice
-Test Kubernetes by Juan Carlos Maturano Saldaña.
+Test Kubernetes by Juan Carlos Maturano.

 # Overview
 This doc contains step-by-step, how to deploy #GKE Standard zonal + Deployment of Kamailio including ConfigMap with kamailio.cfg and Service LoadBalancer for UDP/5060.